georgetown-cset/visual-surveillance-brief/README.md

   * query: recent CV papers with a task and country.sql

 **Note:** we filter for papers in our merged corpus which have both an associated country and task.
 When we run a sanity check, we find that these comprise a large share of all computer vision papers.
-  * query: share of CV papers with a task and country.sql, in the sanity checks directory.
+  * query: sanity checks / share of CV papers with a task and country.sql

 * Counting annual surveillance papers
-  * query: counting all surveillance papers.sql
+  * query: aggregate paper counts / counting all surveillance papers.sql
 * Counting annual surveillance papers by task
-  * query: counting surveillance papers by task.sql
+  * query: aggregate paper counts/ counting surveillance papers by task.sql

 **Note:** where a paper has multiple surveillance tasks, such as face recognition and action recognition, we count it as a single surveillance paper in our surveillance task count.
 But in our task-specific statistics, we would count it as both a face recognition paper and an action recognition paper.
 However, such papers are relatively rare: only 2.5% of surveillance papers we found were associated with more than one surveillance task.
-  * These results are found via the query overlaps between surveillance tasks.sql, in the sanity checks directory.
+  * These results are found via the query sanity checks / overlaps between surveillance tasks.sql .

 **Figures:** These results lets us evaluate surveillance as a share of CV research over time (Figure 1).
 They also let us compare the size and growth rate of surveillance tasks and computer vision (Table 4 and Figure 4).